gabriellewald/resume.md/resume.md

 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It
 is intended to be used for a short summary. -->
 I am a Data Scientist interested in surfacing insights from data.
 I have experience creating accessible visualizations and predictive models for a wide range of applications.
-I'm passionate about the scientific method and use of technology to generate positive impact, improve services, and uncover possible solutions.
+I'm passionate about the scientific method and the use of technology to generate positive impact, improve services, and uncover possible solutions.

 ## Experience